 - "The Past and Present of the Theory of the Firm: A Survey of the Development of the Mainstream Approaches to the Firm in Economics".
 (On SSRN).

-- "Weak and unclear?
-A survey of the theory of privatisation".
+- "Public or Private: A Survey of the Theory of Privatisation".
 (On SSRN).

 Chronology of Game Theory